cierzniak/docker-base-symfony4/README.md

 # Docker for Symfony project template

-Template for Symfony 4/5 projects with nginx, PHP and MySQL.
+Template for Symfony 4/5 projects with nginx, PHP and MySQL (MariaDB).

 ### Tech data